RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### remove_connected_nodes

-    - **description**: Indicates whether or not to remove the nodes connected to the edge.
+    - Indicates whether or not to remove the nodes connected to the edge.

     - Acceptable input types: string.